MaxXLive/OlympicGames/README.md

 7055197 - TINF19A - DHBW Stuttgart

 ## Special Features
+- All windows have minimum width and height values.
+- All windows are dynamically resizeable.

 #### Menu
 - Start a new database: File -> New
 - Open database files: File -> Open...